corelayer/netscaleradc-acme-go/README.md

 ##### Challenge
 ###### Service
-You can either choose one of the pre-defined services, or specify your own ACME Service URL.
+You can either choose one of the pre-defined services, or specify your own ACME Service (as configured in the global configuration file).
 - ```LE_STAGING```: Let's Encrypt STAGING Environment
 - ```LE_PRODUCTION```: Let's Encrypt PRODUCTION Environment